 He thought he might get in trouble for it, so he didn’t ask his commanders if it was okay to do so, instead asking his fellow airman to donate their candy rations to him.
 Despite the great worth of candy (which was practically non-existent in Germany), many of the men pitched in, and Halvorsen made little parachutes out of handkerchiefs so that the candy wouldn’t hurt the kids when it dropped.

 Over the course of a few weeks, he and a few other airmen a few more drops (the crowds of children getting larger each time), until he was called in by his commander who had been notified by the government after a reporter nearly got beaned by a candy bar and wrote an article that was spreading through Europe.
 The commander wasn’t angry that Halvorsen was dropping candy, he just felt stupid that he’d been called with congratulations on the good publicity for the US military in Berlin and he hadn’t known anything about it.

 After that, donations started pouring in and the candy drops became larger and more frequent.
 And it just got bigger from there, as Halvorsen likes to say, “for two sticks of gum.”

-The book gives enough background to make the situation make sense, but not so much that it’s distracting or that it drags.
+The Candy Bomber gives enough background to make the situation make sense, but not so much that it’s distracting or that it drags.
 I didn’t know anything about the Berlin Airlift project before this and it explained it in very clear terms.

-The book is full of great pictures and images and it’s a quick read (I finished it in less than an hour).
+The Candy Bomber book is full of great pictures and images and it’s a quick read (I finished it in less than an hour).
 This is a book that is definitely worth picking up.

 Copy provided by Charlesbridge Press